To take immediate action, contact The Hader Clinic for a Free 60-Minute Consultation.Contact us

 Hospital rehabilitation centre for 28-Day Withdrawal & Detox Program.

-Consulting location for new patients and their families.
+Consulting location for new drug rehab and alcohol rehab patients and their families.